 The same goes for the job.
-For example, a person that doesn’t like talking or speaking in public will most likely not get a job that requires him or her to do so.
-Having the right personalities for the job or organization will result in a better job fit and reduce the amount of turnover.
+For example, a more introverted person who doesn’t like speaking in public will most likely not get a job that requires them to do so.
+Having the right personality for the job or organization will result in a better job fit and bring you many benefits—including reduced turnover.

-Understanding your team members personalities, as well as yours, will help you work better with other people.
-A team is made up of individuals, and personality can be the mortar that holds the team together or the chisel that tears it apart.
-Members of the team have to be able to work and engage together.
+Making up a team are individuals, and personality can be the mortar that holds the team together or the chisel that tears it apart.
+Members have to be able to work and engage together.

 Utilizing strengths and improving weaknesses

-Personality also plays an importance in determining a person’s strengths and weaknesses.
-In a team, you can assign a task to a member where you know he or she will do well.
-At the same time, you’d be able to think what each member can and can’t do.
+Personalities are also crucial in determining strengths and weaknesses.
+For example, you can assign a task to an employee where you know they will excel.
+At the same time, you’d be able to think about what each member can and can’t do.

-On a personal level, while your skills are important on how well you can do your job, knowing where your personality can become a talent will dynamically change the way you interact with your work.
+On a personal level, while skills are critical in how well a person can do your job, knowing where personality can become a talent will dynamically change how people interact with work.

 Personalities play an essential role in job and team satisfaction.
 Learn about them now and utilize them in the workplace!